This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 it), and position the other absolutely:

 Another approach is to use tables.
+Tables may sometimes be necessary in more complex expressions.

 A very nice integral can be assembled using the SGML entity

-∫ and some CSS.
+and some CSS.

 There are three popular typesetting forms for integrals and sums, differing in the placement of limits relative to the integral or sum symbol.
 In display form, limits are centered over and under the symbol.
 In inline form, limits are placed as super- and subscripts to the symbol.
 In compact form, limits are placed to the right of the symbol, and given enough vertical spacing so that they may flow around an integrand.

-Here is a compact form using sup and sub, with
+Here is a compact form using sup

-CSS to permit the flowing behaviour:
+CSS to permit the flowing behavior:

 This displays well in text browsers, so long as they have a way of

-displaying <sup> and <sub>.
+displaying <sup>

-Here tables align an integral to achieve traditional typographic “compact” form, wherein the upper and lower limits flow around an integrand.
+Here, tables align an integral to achieve traditional typographic “compact” form, wherein the upper and lower limits flow around an integrand.

-| ∫ | 1 | |
+∫ | 1 | |

-| f( x ) dx | ||
+f( x ) dx | ||

-| 0 | ||
+0 |

 |